SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 	- TREAT: bone marrow transplant only
 	- DX: treat the chromosomes with culture and then **treat with DNA cross linking thing - we will have a lot of breakage compared to normal**
 - pure red cell aplasia - selective decrease in rbc production - subtype of aplastic, **only erythroid lineage decreased**
-	- bone marrow show: defect of rbc precursors - many causes like parvovirus b19 (transient rbc aplasia), diamond-blackfan anemia DBA:inherited erythroid aplasia, isolated anemia , in infancy presenting + osteosarcoma risk
+	- bone marrow show: defect of rbc precursors - many causes like parvovirus b19 (transient rbc aplasia),
+		- diamond-blackfan anemia DBA:inherited erythroid aplasia, isolated anemia , in infancy presenting + osteosarcoma risk - **short stature, craniofacial abnormalities, triphalangeal thumbs**
 	- sometimes you see viral inclusions of the nuclei. macrocytic anemia- **these are PAST the stem cell thing**
 	- inc MCV >100 fL